Confirmation of the Remains of "Josei Coal Mine" Victims

 Coordination Confirmed on Complete Denuclearization of the Korean Peninsula…Takaich

-President Lee Jaemyung, who is visiting Nara Prefecture in Japan to continue shuttle diplomacy between South Korea and Japan, met with Japanese Prime Minister Sanae Takaichi for 88 minutes and agreed to hold concrete working-level consultations to confirm the remains of victims from the Josei (Korean) coal mine.
-In addition, President Lee emphasized the need for communication and cooperation among South Korea, China, and Japan, especially as China-Japan relations continue to deteriorate due to export bans on rare earth elements and other measures.
-He also agreed to maintain close cooperation on North Korea policy.
-In contrast, Prime Minister Takaichi stressed the need to strengthen South Korea-Japan and South Korea-US-Japan cooperation for peace and stability in the region, including the complete denuclearization of North Korea, but refrained from making direct comments on relations with China.
+President Lee Jaemyung, who is visiting Nara Prefecture in Japan to continue shuttle diplomacy between South Korea and Japan, held an 88-minute meeting with Japanese Prime Minister Sanae Takaichi and agreed to continue concrete working-level consultations to confirm the remains of victims of the Josei Coal Mine.
+In addition, while relations between China and Japan continue to deteriorate due to export bans on rare earth elements and other measures, President Lee emphasized the need for communication and cooperation among South Korea, China, and Japan, and also agreed to maintain close coordination on North Korea policy.
+In contrast, Prime Minister Takaichi stressed the need to strengthen South Korea-Japan and South Korea-US-Japan cooperation for complete denuclearization of North Korea and regional peace and stability, but avoided making direct comments regarding relations with China.

 President Lee also proposed expanding people-to-people exchanges.
-He stated, "In this era of 12 million people-to-people exchanges, enhancing mutual understanding among future generations is the foundation of a future-oriented South Korea-Japan relationship."
-He proposed measures such as simplifying immigration procedures, encouraging school trips, and "expanding the current mutual recognition of technical qualifications, which is limited to the information technology (IT) sector, to other fields."
+He stated, "In this era of 12 million annual people-to-people exchanges, enhancing mutual understanding among future generations is the foundation of a future-oriented South Korea-Japan relationship."
+He proposed measures such as simplifying immigration procedures, encouraging school excursions, and "expanding the current mutual recognition of technical qualifications, which is limited to the information technology (IT) sector, to other fields."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.